computer-lab/computerlab.io/source/_posts/django-rest-framework-roles.md

 things they can see, the places they can go and the actions they can take.
 One might say that the structure of user roles is the key abstraction that gives an application its essential character.
-Consider Unix's plain distinction between user and superuser, Twitter's public sea of content creators against it's hidden mass of advertisers and [Active Directory's labyrinthine table of security groups](https://technet.microsoft.com/en-us/library/dn579255.aspx).
+Consider Unix's plain distinction between user and superuser, Twitter's public sea of content creators against its hidden mass of advertisers and [Active Directory's labyrinthine table of security groups](https://technet.microsoft.com/en-us/library/dn579255.aspx).